carbon198/esphome-mideaXYE-rs485/README.md

 1. Create a new ESPHome device and configure it with your wifi info
 2. Paste the contents of "esp8266-mideaXYE.yaml" under the auto-populated info in your new ESPHome device
-3. Under the esphome yaml header in your file add:
+3. Under the `esphome:` yaml header in your file add:
 ```
 includes:
   - xyeVars.h